 2. Keep your login info to yourself

-One way to stay entertained is to stream directly from your phone, laptop or other devices.
-Some hotel chains may place limitations such as HDMI port blockers or software that limits the ways you can use the TV, but this won’t always be an issue.
-Make sure to bring an HDMI cable to connect your device to the TV.
+Streaming directly from your phone, laptop or other devices is one way to stay entertained.
+Some hotel chains may place limitations such as HDMI port blockers or software limiting your use of the TV, but this won’t always be an issue.
+Bring an HDMI cable to connect your device to the TV.

 3. Safer ways to stream